MaurangeLab/sm-FISH_analysis_pipeline/README.md

 - In the menu bar (File, Edit, Search...), click "Console", then "New console in environment", then "Conda : spots_analysis".
 It launches a new console in spots_analysis environment, that setup_env created before.
 It contains every library needed for Main to turn.

-- Adjust your parameters in Main-Epyseg : indicate the name of your two populations of cells ("group1", "group2"), one of which must be marked by immunofluorescence ("marked").
+- Adjust your parameters in Main-Epyseg : indicate the name of your segmentation and spot detection models, if you have your own (see below).
+If you don't, ours are available on my google drive (see Tutorial).
+Indicate the name of your two populations of cells ("group1", "group2"), one of which must be marked by immunofluorescence ("marked").
 The "group2" population will be the one you will see indicated by a halo in the final stack ("composite_", see below), that's why it should contain the name of your population of interest.

 - Put the stacks(s) in the Repertoire folder (.tif or .czi), it will create a new folder for each stack, named after them and containing the results of analysis.
 - You might also want to analyse again some stacks you analysed before, to change settings for example.
 In this case, put the full folder where the analysis results of this stack are stored.